phoenixframework/phoenix/H_ecto-models.md

     # If our table's column for indictating when
     # a row was first inserted is named "created_at",
     # we'll need to let Ecto know.
 ActiveRecord
-    # immigrants in particular will need to do this as a
+    # users in particular may need to do this
-    # signal of allegience to Ecto
     timestamps inserted_at: :created_at
   end
   @required_fields ~w(name approved_at description user_id)